 “We don’t want to see the economy further politicized, and we want to push back against the politicization that’s already happened,” DeSantis said.
 “Our investment of funds should be for the best interest of our beneficiaries here in the state of Florida, it should not be a vehicle to impose an ideological agenda.”

-Supporting DeSantis, Moms of Liberty’s co-founder Tina Descovich said her organization’s account and those of some of its members had been frozen by PayPal.
+Supporting DeSantis, Moms for Liberty’s co-founder Tina Descovich said her organization’s account and those of some of its members had been frozen by PayPal.

 “In a day and age of canceled culture, where parental-rights groups are being designated as domestic terrorists by our own United States Department of Justice, the cancellation of our financing by major organizations just seems like the next step in these draconian policies,” Descovich said, according to local press.